FrCollart/Breakout/README.md

 **François**:

-- EntityManager -> The map structure to store and access data easily.
+- EntityManager -> The map structure to store and access data easily, template functions and concepts to access it.
 - Entity Sprites management -> Easy to access the sprite to draw it every frame, and paying attention on the owernership as well (returning a weak_ptr).